Cyber Insider Threat: Prerequisites

-CINDER system ownership and object action
+System ownership and object action

 In CINDER action, each mission dimension and each resulting case issue can be distilled down to one entity, one agent. and one action.
 At the specific time an agent completes an action, that entity, agent and action owns the environment they are transiting or using.
 And if they are successful in committing that specific transaction and are not interrupted or at least measured or monitored by the owner, that entity will have, if for only a moment in time, dominance and ownership over that object.

-CINDER detection methods
+Detection methods

 Methods for detecting past CINDER actions

 To detect past CINDER activity when an exposure has been realized, one must reconcile all object actions (any exchange or transaction between two agents that can be measured or logged) and analyze the result.

 Methods for detecting current and future CINDER actions

 Present concepts of how one detects current or future CINDER activity has followed the same path as detecting past CINDER activity: A reconciliation of all data from all object action, then the application of heuristics, expert system logic and mining models to the data aggregated.
 But building automated logic and analysis models have proved difficult since once again, the insider does not attack they use (authorized access by authorized objects).
 Breaking this "use" and "how they use" out in a system that has low assurance and a low percentage of reconciliation will always cause the system to produce far too many false positives for the method to be acceptable as a true CINDER security solution.

 One main tenet of CINDER detection has become that only a system that has high assurance and high reconciliation can be controlled (Owned) to the extent that current and future CINDER actions can be identified, monitored or terminated.